oh2th/com.sensibo/README.md

 #### 0.4.0

 - Possible to turn on / off, change fan mode and fan level from the app (the device must be reinstalled for this)
+- Removed duplicate triggers for temperature and humidity

 #### 0.3.0